Boruto: Naruto the Movie: Production

 Boruto was first announced in December 2014 by a post-credits scene in The Last: Naruto the Movie.
-Kishimoto stated the film would star the son of Naruto and Hinata, Boruto Uzumaki, as well as Sasuke and Sakura's daughter, Sarada.
+Kishimoto stated the film would star the son of Naruto and Hinata, Boruto Uzumaki, as well as Sasuke daughter, Sarada.
 While not knowing what the film would be about, voice actress Junko Takeuchi was pleased with the announcement.
 Takeuchi was surprised with how Naruto has grown up ever since she first voiced him, not only in the idea of age or new job but also the fact that he has become a father.
 As a result, she befriended Yūko Sanpei, voice actress behind Boruto.
 Takeuchi felt the writing for the adult Naruto was different from his younger days as his mannerism had changed too, joking that she never saw such growth in the story when first voicing him.
 As a result, she mentions having had some inner complications with how she should show the character's growth.
 Yūko Sanpei was thankful for being offered this position and joked about how Junko Takeuchi became a "father" as her voice role was Naruto.
 Initially, Sanpei recalls having difficulties voicing Boruto; when she received her script for the film, she began to understand Boruto's concept as the boy who loves his father dearly, which helped her voice the character better.
 Noriaki Sugiyama expected to see a bond between his character, Sasuke, and his student Boruto.

 Flanagan and Amanda C. Miller found the two family members similar in nature despite having different backgrounds.
 Flanagan was surprised by how her character changed across the years but felt he was still the same for her, finding challenging to voice Naruto again when coming back to voice the younger Naruto.
 In regards to the change of tone, Flanagan was surprised by the fact that the dubbers did not replace her despite Naruto's age but felt it was something common in Japanese series.
 While having too many thoughts about the film, Kishimoto stated he was not sure what technique Boruto would use in the story.
 Director Hiroyuki Yamashita was added to the project in December 2014, and Kishimoto began writing the script the following month.
 Yamashita said that he had felt pressured due to the time constraints, owing to the movie's planned release date, and had almost refused to direct it.
 Kishimoto explained that he felt he could rely on Yamashita based on his work on the animated adaptations of the Naruto manga.
 Kishimoto had originally envisioned the film's storyline as a manga, but did not feel there was enough time to complete it and chose to write a screenplay instead.